Killing of Sara-Nicole Morales: Background

-Morales had worked as a server in area restaurants until she got a job as an assistant librarian with the county in 2019, which she described as one of her dream jobs.
+Morales had worked as a server in area restaurants until she got a job as a library assistant with the county in 2019, which she described as one of her dream jobs.
 At the time of her death she was engaged and reported by her mother to be pregnant; she had an 11-year-old daughter from a previous relationship.

 Incident

 Around 5:10 p.m. on November 20, 2021, Morales was driving her blue Kia back from the DeLand Regional Library south on Volusia Avenue (U.S. routes 17 and 92) to her Orange City home.
 At one intersection another Orange City resident, a 40-year-old man who had gone out for a ride on his motorcycle, came up behind her when she stopped at a red light.
 Afterwards, he told police later, she attempted to cut him off.

 The motorcyclist said he drove past her driver's side window and waved his hand to express his astonishment, then decided to hasten back to his home.
 As he sped away, Morales in turn overtook him, then swerved abruptly into his lane, striking his vehicle in the process.
 The collision caused visible damage to the saddlebags on the back of his motorcycle and nearly caused him to crash, but he was able to keep his cycle upright and was not injured.
 One witness claimed that as Morales drove away he saw the motorcyclist kick her car, though that was never confirmed by police.

 Two other motorists, one also on a motorcycle, witnessed the collision.
 They likewise believed it had been intentional.
 They joined the first motorcyclist in confronting Morales the next time traffic stopped, at the light at Wisconsin Avenue in Orange City, and asking that she stop to exchange information and await the police, whom one had already notified.
 Instead, she turned towards her residence on East Wisconsin.

 Orange City police were dispatched to the scene in response to the hit-and-run reported to them.
 Morales's mother, Doreen Flaherty, says her daughter had called from her car to complain that she was being followed by three men and to have her gun ready when Morales got home.
 Upon reaching Flaherty's house, Morales left the car, swearing loudly, and entered, where she called 9-1-1 to report the men following her, who arrived soon afterwards and remained in the street, at the foot of Flaherty's driveway, to await the police.
 Flaherty also took out her own gun, which she says was unloaded, and stepped outside the front door.